byoda/byoda-python/docs/infrastructure/create_a_service.md

 |--------------|------------|-----------------------------------------------------------------------|

 We use the python [fastjsonschema](https://horejsek.github.io/python-fastjsonschema/) module for validating data against the JSON Schema, which states support for JSON Schema draft 4, 5, and 7.
-We do not support the full specification of JSON Schema for the translation to the GraphQL API.
+We do not support the full specification of JSON Schema for the translation to the Data API.
 The JSON file for the addressbook schema can be used as a starting point for creating a new schema.
 Specifically, we know of the following support:

 - At the root level of the schema, we support the following keys: